apjanke/so-you-wanna-code/course-outline-ideas.md

 * Read the first several chapters of The Pragmatic Programmer
   * And follow their advice!

+## SOC 101

+TODO: Come up with some material on:

+* Isms in the tech industry
+  * Sexism, ageism, racism, and how this will affect you
+* Computer ethics
+* Social justice issues in tech

 ## NERD 101

 Time: 2 weeks